SehajroopSingh/WorldDataSet/README.md

-## How Main Dataset was Curated:
+# How Our Datasets was Curated:

-# Datasets Used to Compile Main DataSet
+## Past 20 year Dataset

 ### GDIM DataSet:
 The infomation in the GDIM comes from a variety of surveys offered within each country between 2008 and 2016.
 This database includes educational mobility estimates from 153 economies and accounts for 97 percent of the world’s population.
 Except for the Middle East and North Africa, the population coverage in all regions exceeds 90 percent, whilst in the middle east and North africa 83 percent of the population is covered.